mauris/lps-demo-web/README.md

 # lps.js Demo Web App (Front-end)

-This repository holds the frontend web app for the [lps.js](https://github.com/mauris/lps.js) demonstration website, made using [Angular framework](https://angular.io/).
+This repository holds the frontend web app for the [lps.js](https://github.com/mauris/lps.js) demonstration website, made using [Angular framework](https://angular.io/) and bundled with Webpack.
 The server-side repository of the web app can be found at https://github.com/mauris/lps-demo-web-api

 ### Set up